-Whether you're just getting started with ebook creation as a marketing tool, or you're reconsidering the role of ebooks in your existing content strategy, you're likely asking yourself an important question: What is the best ebook format for the ebooks in my marketing library?
+You may just be getting started with ebook creation as a marketing tool or reconsidering the role of ebooks in your existing content strategy.

-Here, we'll cover best practices for both of these topics — and explain how HubSpot's Ebook Templates can help you achieve your marketing team's lead generation goals.
+Here, we'll cover all ebook formats and how to choose the best one for your project.
+We’ll also explain how HubSpot's ebook templates can help you achieve your marketing team's lead generation goals.

-Need help formatting your ebooks?
-Our collection of 18 free ebook templates will help you create and format your ebook content for an incredible reader experience in Microsoft PowerPoint, Adobe InDesign, and Google Slides so that you can format your ebooks in the way that best suits your marketing team and your content readers.
+Our collection of 36 free ebook templates will help you create and format your ebook content for an incredible reader experience in Microsoft PowerPoint, Adobe InDesign, and Google Slides.
+You can format your ebooks to best suit the needs of your marketing team and the preferences of your content readers.

 Adobe's advanced design software gives content creators a myriad of options for creating and formatting their ebooks.

 These advanced features do come at a price, but experienced marketing designers rely on Adobe InDesign because of those features.

 Click Here to Download 6 Adobe InDesign Ebook Templates.